Fresno Grizzlies: Popular culture

 The 2012 family film Parental Guidance features Billy Crystal as the radio voice of the Fresno Grizzlies.
 The Grizzlies gained national attention in summer 2015 for playing a game as The Fresno Tacos, which was done to celebrate the city of Fresno's annual Taco Truck Throwdown and came complete with a specially designed tacos uniform.

 The main character of the 2023 sitcom Not Dead Yet, Nell Serrano, is a fan of the Fresno Grizzlies.
 The seventh episode of season one, Not Out of the Game Yet, involves her writing the obituary for the Grizzlies former color commentator.

 Radio

 All games are broadcast on the Fresno Grizzlies website, with Tim Slack starting as the play-by-play voice in 2025.

+Select games are broadcast on 790am KFPT or 1430am KFIG.